Residence Hall Video Tour

 All new students are required to be assessed in Reading, English and Math for placement in college level courses.
 Contact the Admissions Office 205-929-6309 or Student Services at 205-929-6396 to determine whether your ACT scores and high school grades can be used for placement or whether you need to take an Accuplacer Exam.

 2. Free Application for Federal Student Aid (FAFSA) – We recommend you file online at www.fafsa.ed.gov.
 This is the fastest and easiest way to apply for aid.
 After completion, be sure to follow up with the College’s Office of Student Financial Services to ensure that the federal data has been received.

 3. Housing Application – Complete the Application (including the signed Statement of Terms and Conditions of Occupancy).
 Carefully read, initial, and sign each page.
 Be sure that your social security number is recorded accurately on all forms.
 Mail the completed Application with a cashier’s check or money order for the one-time *$200.00 non-refundable application fee as soon as possible to:

 3060 Wilson Road, SW

 Birmingham, AL 35221

-(*Applications will not be processed without the accompanying fee.
-This fee is not a deposit and will not be deducted from the balance of the cost to live on campus.
+The Housing Application may be returned without the completed Student Health Form.
+However, the Student Health Form must be completed and brought before move-in if a room assignment is received. (*Applications will not be processed without the accompanying fee.
+This fee is not a deposit and will not be deducted from the balance of the cost housing fees.
 NOTE: Send cashier's checks or money orders only if applying by mail.
 Cash, checks and major credit cards may be presented if applying in person.)

 Click below to apply.